The Gospel in 1 Peter: Key Bible Verses & Commentary

 • 1 Peter 5:10: “But the God of all grace, who hath called us unto his eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle you.”

-Furthermore, the letter calls believers to holiness and righteous living in response to the Gospel.
-Peter exhorts, “As obedient children, not fashioning yourselves according to the former lusts in your ignorance: But as he which hath called you is holy, so be ye holy in all manner of conversation” (1 Peter 1:14-15).
-This call to holiness reflects the transformative nature of the Gospel, which not only forgives sins but also empowers believers to live in accordance with God’s will.
+It’s important to note that Peter’s letter calls believers to righteous living in response to the Gospel.
+See 1 Peter 1:14-15: “As obedient children, not fashioning yourselves according to the former lusts in your ignorance: But as he which hath called you is holy, so be ye holy in all manner of conversation;” In this, we see that within the nature of the Gospel not only forgives sin but also empowers Christians to live in accordance with the Will of God.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.